-Matty handles all recording, producing and mixing for arrangements of full compositions and is proud to be able to present all clients with a final product wether it be solo / co-writes for any type of music.
-Mix Engineer for new Parson James, Wrabel, VINCINT, song "Oh Love."
-7 Years of touring experience with some of the worlds biggest artist's.
+Matty handles all recording, producing and mixing for arrangements of full compositions and is proud to be able to present all clients with a final product whether it is solo / co-writes for any type of music.
+Co-writer of "Sauce" by Naika.
+Feat. in Apple iPhone 12 commercial!
+Mix Engineer for Parson James, Wrabel, VINCINT, song "Oh Love."

-Matty has seven years of professional touring experience with some of the most renown artists in the world.
-Including: Eagles, Joe Walsh, Don Henley, Dave Stewart, The Jackson's, Christina Aguilera, Mariah Carey, One Republic, Avril Lavigne, Ke$ha, A.R.
+Matty has seven years of professional touring experience with some of the most renowned artists in the world.
+Including Eagles, Joe Walsh, Don Henley, Dave Stewart, The Jackson's, Christina Aguilera, Mariah Carey, One Republic, Avril Lavigne, Ke$ha, A.R.
 Rahman, Blake Shelton, Trace Adkins, David Cook, New Kids On The Block, Johnny Reid, Cassadee Pope, Playing For Change.

 Interview with Matty Chirch

 Q: What other musicians or music production professionals inspire you?

 A: I pull a lot of inspiration from Quincy Jones.
 He is all time for me in so many ways.
 So many others to list...

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?